stanfordroboticsclub/boat-autonomy/readme.md

 - `pip install -e .`
 - `cd ../boat-test`
 - `python main.py`
+  - To specify a controller to use, type `python main.py -c controller_name`.
+When not specified, it defaults to the KeyboardController.
+  - A full list of controller names can be accessed in the help entry (`python main.py -h`)

 If you encounter any issues with running the simulation, refer to the troubleshooting section at the end of this document.